jrcook416/zencart/README.md

 On 2023-01-13, I continued this work and installed several more plugins, including Super Orders 5.
 I started active work on One Page Checkout on 2023-01-16 and have worked on it exclusively for the last six business days.
 The work has been focused on combining the front-end workflow goals (users only being able to see units in their assigned agency AND combining the checkout process into one or two steps) and moving one step closer to production.

-As of 2023-01-25 at end of shift, the next step will be to integrate custom Indianapolis EMS elements into the general Zen Cart&reg; order processing flow.
+As of 2023-01-26 at end of shift, the next step will be to integrate custom Indianapolis EMS elements into the general Zen Cart&reg; order processing flow.
+See note #17 for progress.

 ----------------------
 Compatibility